xyxj1024/xyxj1024.github.io/_posts/2022-12-03-transient-execution-raspberry-pi.md

 }
 ```

 A similar instruction was introduced for ARM processors only in the most recent architecture version, ARMv8.
 In contrast to `clflush`, it must be specifically enabled to be accessible from user-space.
-For all processors with a disabled flush instruction or an earlier architecture version, e.g., ARMv7, only eviction-based cache attacks can be deployed (e.g., $$\textsc{Evict+Time}$$, $$\textsc{Prime+Probe}$$, $$\textsc{Evict+Reload}$$ attacks).
+For all processors with a disabled flush instruction or an earlier architecture version, e.g., ARMv7, only eviction-based cache attacks can be deployed (e.g., Evict+Time, Prime+Probe, Evict+Reload attacks).
 I conducted an experiment with the following C program that makes use of the built-in cache clearing system call:

 ```c
 #define _GNU_SOURCE